-In 2021, the survival of longleaf pine seedlings was 120 per acre in Transect 3 and 120 per acre in Transect 5.
-Tree height was variable but with the most trees in the 15-20' and the 20-25' class.
-Trees appear healthy and vigorous (Figures 18 and 19).
+In 2022, the survival of longleaf pine seedlings was 116 per acre in Transect 3 and 116 per acre in Transect 5.
+Tree height was variable but with the most trees in the 15-20.
+Trees appear healthy and vigorous and have started producing pinecones (Figures 18 and 19).